Lee Hi

-Lee Ha-yi (born September 23, 1996), known by her stage name Lee Hi, is a South Korean singer and songwriter.
-She first garnered attention as the runner-up of K-pop Star season 1.
-She debuted with single "1, 2, 3, 4" on October 28, 2012, and reached number one with first week sales of 667,549 downloads.
-Her first full-length album First Love was released in two parts, part 1 on March 7, 2013, and part 2 on March 28, 2013.
+Lee Ha-yi (born September 23, 1996), known by her stage name LeeHi, is a South Korean singer and songwriter.

+She first garnered attention as the runner-up of the first season of K-pop Star.
+She debuted with the single "1, 2, 3, 4" on October 28, 2012, and reached number one with first week sales of 667,549 downloads.
+Her first full-length album First Love was released in two parts: the first on 7 March 2013 and the second on 28 March 2013.
+Her second full-length album Seoulite, released 20 April 2016, featured chart-topping "all-kill" single "Breathe", written by Kim Jong-hyun of SHINee.

-In 2020, she signed to hip-hop R&B record label AOMG where she released the studio album 4 Only (2021).
+In 2020, she signed to hip-hop and R&B record label AOMG, where she released the studio album 4 Only (2021), including hit lead single "Only".
+As of March 2026, she is the co-founder of 808 HI RECORDINGS with rapper Dok2.

 Early life

-Lee Ha-yi was born on September 23, 1996, in Bucheon, Gyeonggi.
+Lee Ha-yi was born on 23 September 1996, in Bucheon, Gyeonggi, South Korea.
+She has one older sister.

+Career

+2011–2015: Career beginnings and Hi Suhyun

 In December 2011, Lee auditioned for SBS reality survival program K-pop Star, where she finished as runner-up behind Park Ji-min.
 Soon after she was signed to YG Entertainment by Yang Hyun-suk.
-Ahead of her debut, she was featured on label mate Epik High's single "It's Cold", which was released on October 8, 2012.
+Ahead of her debut, Lee was featured on labelmate Epik High's single "It's Cold", which was released on 8 October 2012.

-Career

-2012–2015: Career beginnings and Hi Suhyun

-On October 24, 2012, it was announced Lee would be debuting as a solo artist under the stage name, "Lee Hi", with digital single "1, 2, 3, 4" on October 28.
-Lee's first music show appearance was on SBS' Inkigayo on November 4, soon after claiming her first music show win on November 8 through Mnet's M Countdown.
+On 24 October, YG Entertainment announced Lee would be debuting as a solo artist under the stage name 'LeeHi' with digital single "1, 2, 3, 4" on 28 October.
+Lee's first music show appearance was on SBS' Inkigayo on 4 November 2012, soon after claiming her first music show win on 8 November 2012 through Mnet's M Countdown.
 The song charted number one on the monthly Gaon Digital Chart for November, thus earning her the Song of the Year - November award from Gaon Chart K-Pop Awards.
-Following success of debut single "1,2,3,4", Lee released a second digital single written by Park Jin-young titled "Scarecrow" on November 22.
+Following success of debut single "1, 2, 3, 4", Lee released a second digital single written by Park Jin-young titled "Scarecrow" on 22 November.

-On March 2, 2013, YGE revealed Lee Hi's debut album First Love, would be released digitally on March 7 consisting of five tracks with lead single "It's Over", and physical release on March 28 with ten tracks including lead single "Rose".
+In spring 2013, YGE revealed Lee's debut album First Love would be released digitally on 7 March 2013 consisting of five tracks, including lead single "It's Over", and a physical release on 28 March with ten tracks including lead single "Rose".
 Promotions began with first stage at SBS' K-pop Star 2 on March 10.
-In December 2013, it was revealed Lee Hi and 2NE1's Park Bom would debut as the sub-unit "BOM&HI".
-They released the digital single "All I Want For Christmas Is You", a cover of Mariah Carey's song, on December 20.
+In December 2013, it was revealed LeeHi and 2NE1's Park Bom would debut as the sub-unit BOM&HI, releasing the digital single "All I Want For Christmas Is You" on 20 December 2013.
 In November 2014, Lee and Akdong Musician's Lee Su-hyun formed the sub-unit Hi Suhyun and released digital single "I'm Different" featuring iKon's Bobby.
-The duo's first stage was at SBS' Inkigayo on November 16, following their first win on November 23.
+The duo's first stage was at SBS' Inkigayo on 16 November, following their first win on 23 November.